 Lets talk about drifting drivers today.
 I am a young female driver.
-My car has ‘go faster stripes’ so I do.
-However, I don’t chatter on the cell phone and only answer texts at long red lights.
+My car has ‘go faster stripes’, so I do.
+However, I don’t chatter on the cell phone, and I only answer texts at long red lights.
 I don’t weave dangerously between cars just to get to the next red light faster or throw my foot to the ground as hard as I can off of green (unless someone eggs me on, then it may bring out my competitive side).
 I pay attention to who else is on the road, whats going on and the situations around me.
 I try to be a cautious driver…

-Lately though, young (not always) female (not always) drives have been scaring the crap out of me and I don’t want to be lumped in with them.
-I heard the other day on the radio there is now a study that shows women are not as good at driving as men and that 2 out of 3 men are scared to be the passenger in the car if their female partner is driving (yet, she’s probably the one hulling the kids around).
+Lately though, young (not always) female (not always) drivers have been scaring the crap out of me and I don’t want to be lumped in with them.
+I heard the other day on the radio there is now a study that shows women are not as good at driving as men and that 2 out of 3 men are scared to be the passenger in the car if their female partner is driving (yet, she’s probably the one hauling the kids around).

 So really, what is so important that people no longer care about the lives they are putting at risk?

 And after that safety announcement: back to the cooking blog.

 - 3 tablespoons smoked paprika